 You’d have to pay me to waste my time on any of the millions of amateur Christian arguments on the internet.
 But of course, that being the case, occasionally someone actually does.
 A benefactor of mine wanted an expert take on the specious argumentation of a woman tweeting avidly as “Christian Apologist” (@Lead1225) and blogging under the same rubric.
-She has no relevant credentials.
+Her credentials are unknown [in fact, she has none].
 And no skill in the matter is exhibited in her writing.
 I have a Ph.D. in ancient history from Columbia University and several peer reviewed academic publications in the field.
 So, my benefactor contracted me to write up an expert analysis of one of her articles, “Resolving Controversies Surrounding Joseph of Arimathea and the Women Who Discovered Jesus’ Empty Tomb.”

 Myself, I found Christian Apologist on Twitter to be a total waste of time replying to.
 She considers James Bishop to be a conclusive rebuttal to On the Historicity of Jesus.
 One hardly need any greater indictment of her acumen.
 But just to confirm she has none, she still keeps using the totally annihilated 10/42 apologetic.
 With that, one might suspect she’s a cleverly coded internet bot, that plays at being a Poe.
 She then tried writing posts about me.
 I’m not wasting a minute of my life answering them.
 Unless someone pays me to.
 Otherwise my existing writings already fully rebut her.
 Compare, for example, my “Did the Apostles Die for a Lie,” with her reply “Why Were Early Christians So Brave,” just to get an idea of how eye-rollingly illogical and tedious she is.